mr-voluntas/nvim-typing-mcqueen/README.md

 - Add the text that needs to be typed out - DONE
 - Track keystrokes
 - Make text red or green

+NOTE:

+- I think we should loop through all characters of the buffer.
+- for each character we can check for certain things.
+- move forward and back in the buffer based on key presses (space = forward, backspace = back)
+- check if the key presses match the current character, if so.. hightlight it.
+- if we go back, unhighlight the current character.

+recursive function:
+- keep going until the end of the array of words to type.
+- We can go forward and back.
+- can compare.